MarkHolden/dev-notes/README.md

 ### Postgres Scripts
 In the queries database:

-p.resource -> 'bankAccount' returns jsonb. you don't need to use a double arrow and then cast back to jsonb
+`p.resource -> 'bankAccount'` returns jsonb. you don't need to use a double arrow and then cast back to jsonb

--> returns jsonb
-->> returns text
+- `-> returns jsonb`
+- `->> returns text`

-In our service, resource is text. so you have to do something like "Resource"::jsonb -> 'bankAccount' ->> 'vendorId' to get the same result there but we store as jsonb in the data pond so json lookups are only mildly painful
+In our service, resource is text. so you have to do something like `"Resource"::jsonb -> 'bankAccount' ->> 'vendorId'` to get the same result there.
+We store `Resource` as jsonb in the data pond so json lookups are only mildly painful

 #### When you want to search for a field in json: